circleci/circleci-docs/jekyll/_cci2/language-ruby.md

           POSTGRES_USER: root
 ```

-We use two Docker images here: ruby:2.3 as a primary build image and postgres:9.4.1 for database image because we use PostgreSQL in this demo project.
+We use 2 Docker images here: `ruby:2.3` as the primary build image and `postgres:9.4.1` as the database image.

 Now we’ll add several `steps` within the `build` job.